 Cast iron cookware was invented by the Chinese back in the 6th century BC but didn’t really take off in Europe until after the 1500s.
 Then, thanks to the sand-casting method by Abraham Darby in the early 1700s, cast iron cookware boomed.

-Chefs have long loved cast iron, but it is making its way back to household kitchens as health concerns have grown over other non-stick cooking materials.
-While the safety of other cookware materials is highly debated, there are some undeniable benefits to using cast iron.
+Chefs have long loved the cast iron skillet, and it is making its way back to household kitchens as health concerns have grown over other non-stick cooking materials.
+While the safety of other cookware materials is highly debated, there are some undeniable benefits to using cast iron pans.

 In this instance, the sturdy weight of cast iron cookware is a PRO and a CON.
 As not only does the weight make it durable, long-lasting, and suitable for camp cooking but adds versatility to Dutch ovens, frying, pots, and pans.
 Then there is the weight there is no getting around it cast iron is heavy.

 Shapes, sizes, and of course uses are many and varied.
-Frying pans, skillets, griddles, saucepans, kettles Dutch ovens, and more.
+Frying pans, skillets, griddles, saucepans, kettles, ovens, and more.